Tax Preparation Help

 State.
 This includes any state, any of its political subdivisions, the District of Columbia, and the American Red Cross.
 An Indian tribal government is treated as a state only if transactions involve the exercise of an essential tribal government function.

 Taxable fuel.
-This means gasoline, diesel fuel, or kerosene.
+This means gasoline, diesel fuel, and kerosene.

 Terminal.
 This is a storage and distribution facility supplied by pipeline or vessel, and from which taxable fuel may be removed at a rack.
 It does not include a facility at which gasoline blendstocks are used in the manufacture of products other than finished gasoline if no gasoline is removed from the facility.
 A terminal does not include any facility where finished gasoline, diesel fuel, or kerosene is stored if the facility is operated by a registrant and all such taxable fuel stored at the facility has been previously taxed upon removal from a refinery or terminal.